CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 A material type is means a different BSDF, an inherent part of the ray tracing evaluation.
 Any CPU path tracer that tries to implement the same thing will be orders of magnitude slower.
 Adding approximations to respective material types could improve performance, at the cost of physical accuracy (e.g., Schlick approximation for Fresnel equations).
 The implementations of different material types here are all quite approximated already, and therefore don't have huge performance impacts.

-#### Translucent
+#### Simple subsurface
 The material type TRANSLUCENT enables subsurface scattering of rays beneath the surface of the material, the degree of which is determined by SPECEX, IOR, ABSORPTION of the material in the scene file.
 IOR and SPECEX determine how rays are either reflected or refracted by the material, and absorption determines how easily light travels through the object (lower is easier).
 The parameter TRANSRGB determines the transmission color of the material, which colors the light ray depending on how far into the material it goes.
-Subsurface scattering is enabled by a very approximate interpretation of the BSSRDF, assuming that the internal geometry of the object is uniform and diffuses evenly.
+This simple subsurface scattering material is enabled by a very approximate interpretation of the BSSRDF, assuming that the internal geometry of the object is uniform and diffuses evenly.
 The implementation is inspired by [PBRT](https://github.com/mmp/pbrt-v3) and Disney BRDF.
 The polynomial fit for the "first moment" of the Fresnel reflectance function used to determine if a ray enters the material is pulled directly from the PBRT implementation.
 | Material | Diffuse | Translucent(ABSORPTION = 0.3) | Translucent(ABSORPTION = 0.03) |
 | :------- | :-------: | :-------: | :-------: |
 | FPS | 49.7 | 47.5 | 47.4 |